camunda/camunda-docs-manual/content/update/minor/717-to-718/wls.md

 # 5. Install the Camunda Archive

-Install the Camunda EAR, i.e., the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
+Install the Camunda EAR, or the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

 # 6. Install the web applications